|

 - drift increases stroke length by moving the

-the term 'follow through' is usually used to refer to drift on the
+term 'follow through' is usually used to refer to drift

 - think of drift and follow through as "fluid